Skip to main content

 PhotonVision and Object Detection

-Basically every single FRC game will require the detection and tracking of some game piece or object.
+Basically every FRC game will require the detection and tracking of some game piece or object.
 This can be accomplished using a library called PhotonVision.

 To simplify things, PhotonVision is essentially a library which provides a GUI to help detect objects in various ways.
 We can detect April Tags (fiducials), retroreflective objects, or brightly colored objects and run multiple detection pipelines at once.
 We can create our own pipelines and tune various values manually to achieve the exact pipeline we want for our specific needs.
 It also integrates seamlessly with Network Tables in order to send the computed vision data back to the main robot, and combined with Glass, can help us create powerful vision pipelines.